Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!

 FlowBank supports many more stock exchanges with similar prices.
 You can read more on their pricing page.

 The commission will be 0.20% for bonds with a minimum of 50 CHF.
 It is not great.
 But most investors do not buy bonds directly anyway.
-Instead, they use bond ETFs that will be cheaper.
+Instead, they use bond ETFs, which are cheaper.

 I will not detail other instruments since I do not recommend you use them anyway.
 But we are also interested in Forex conversions.

-Forex is relatively expensive as well, with a 0.5% conversion fee.
-If you want to buy an ETF in USD, you will have to pay 0.5% for the conversion and then pay the commission fee on top of this fee.
+Forex is also relatively expensive, with a 0.5% conversion fee.
+If you want to buy an ETF in USD, you will have to pay 0.5% for the conversion and then the commission fee on top of this fee.
 For a Swiss broker, this is relatively cheap.

 Overall, these fees are great.
 For small operations, the small minimums make them very cheap.
 And large transactions should be OK with small percentages as well.
 And having free transactions on the Swiss stock exchanges is excellent as well!